Maharava/card_gacha/readme.md

 - Cards have cost, attack, and health values
 - Cards attack the directly opposing card or the player if no card is present
 - Different card rarities: Common, Uncommon, Rare, and Epic
+- Winning matches rewards credits based on difficulty
+- Credits can be used to purchase card packs
+- Collection is limited to 3 copies of each card, with excess cards automatically converted to credits

 ## Getting Started